0xpili/0xpili-blog/posts/the-state-of-the-art-of-defi-agents.md

 # Conclusion

 I jumped into crypto back in 2019, and even then, the idea of agents seamlessly navigating DeFi felt like science fiction.
-Today, that fiction is real: our "open laboratory" of permissionless markets, composable contracts, and transparent data is exactly what these agents need to learn, adapt, and improve.
+Today, that fiction is real: our “open laboratory” of permissionless markets, composable contracts, and transparent data is exactly what these agents need to learn, adapt, and improve.

-Watching us build standards, refine account abstraction, and harden security—sometimes by making hard mistakes—fills me with pride.
+Watching us build standards, refine account abstraction, and harden security (sometimes by making hard mistakes) fills me with pride.
 Every protocol iteration, every audit, every hack and recovery has shaped an ecosystem where smart, autonomous strategies can finally shine.

 As agents begin to explore real‑world assets (RWA) and bridge TradFi rails into DeFi, I expect many early experiments to fade, but the lessons they teach will fuel the next generation of tools and autonomous finance.
-That cycle of trial, error, and progress is exactly how we'll unlock richer, more intuitive ways for anyone to trade, invest, or earn yield with minimal friction.
+That cycle of trial, error, and progress is exactly how we’ll unlock richer, more intuitive ways for anyone to trade, invest, or earn yield with minimal friction.

-If you're building an agent I haven't covered here, or if you simply want to swap notes, drop me a line at hola@0xpili.xyz, I'd love to hear what you're working on!
+If you’re building an agent I haven’t covered here, or if you simply want to swap notes, drop me a line at hola@0xpili.xyz, I’d love to hear what you’re working on!

 Thanks to everyone who read, critiqued, and pushed me to make this piece stronger.
 Specially to Fio, Martin, Mati, and Tadeo.